dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/index.md

 ---
 layout: default-layout
 title: Dynamsoft Barcode Reader for JavaScript - Samples and Demos Index
-description: This is the main page of Dynamsoft Barcode Reader JavaScript SDK.
+description: Refer these samples and demos for different frameworks such as Angular, React, NuxtJS, etc, of Barcode Reader SDK for JavaScript.
 keywords: javascript, js
 noTitleIndex: true
 breadcrumbText: JavaScript